 One of the hugest mosques in Cairo it dominates the area down the Citadel.
 Very well preserved it bears many characteristic features of late Mamluke architecture and is a very good example of religious structure to visit.

-Exploring Sultan Hassan complex and the Refaai Mosque in Al-Qalaa Square in mediaeval Cairo is an unforgettable experience, a chance not only to explore two of the largest and most extravagant mosques in the Islamic world but to delve into the dramatic life of their owners.
+Exploring Sultan Hassan complex and the Refaai Mosque in Al-Qalaa Square in medieval Cairo is an unforgettable experience, a chance not only to explore two of the largest and most extravagant mosques in the Islamic world but to delve into the dramatic life of their owners.
 Both share the similar Mamluk opulent architectural style and engineering challenges, even though they were built in two different eras.
 The Sultan Hassan Mosque was built in 1360, while the Refaai Mosque was built in 1912.

 Sultan Hassan was the son of the great Mamluk Sultan Al-Nasser Mohamed Ibn Qalawoun, whose own gigantic complex is in Bein Al-Qasrein Street in historic Cairo and includes a mosque, a mausoleum, a madrassa (Quran school) and a bimarestan (hospital).
 Hassan inherited the sultanate in 1347 at the age of 13, but three years later he assumed authority and arrested Emir Manjaq who had controlled the state’s affairs.